 Traffic Engineers assist in the management of safe and reliable vehicular and pedestrian traffic at all Port Authority facilities.
 They are responsible for transportation planning, safety studies, design projects, and maintenance of traffic during roadway construction projects while providing day-to-day operations support and implementing intelligent transportation system technology.
 Applicants must have a bachelor's degree in civil engineering.

-Students graduating in the Fall/Winter 2013 and Spring 2014 with a bachelor's or master's degree in Architecture or an Engineering discipline are eligible to apply to the 2014 Engineering and Architecture Associates Program.
+Students graduating with a bachelors or master’s degree in the Fall/Winter 2014, Spring/Summer 2014 and Spring/Summer 2015 in Architecture or an Engineering discipline are eligible to apply to the 2015 Engineering and Architecture Associates Program.
 Candidates are selected based on academic achievement, analytical and communication skills, and work experience.

 The Port Authority of New York and New Jersey offers a competitive salary, an outstanding benefits package, and a professional environment that supports development and recognizes achievement

-The application deadline is Monday, December 2, 2013 at 11:59pm EST. This solicitation is not a guarantee of employment.
+The application deadline to apply for the 2015 Engineering Associates is Sunday, November 29, 2014 at 11:59pm EST. This solicitation is not a guarantee of employment.
 Only applicants under consideration will be contacted.

 The Port Authority of New York & New Jersey/Port Authority Trans-Hudson (PATH) is an Equal Opportunity Employer.